Great Outdoors Getaway

 Bull Run's scenic woodland and trails offer miles of hiking and solitude.
 In springtime, acres of bluebells and other wildflowers bloom beside a picturesque, meandering stream.
 There are two bathhouses in the campground that offer hot showers, sinks, toilets and laundry facilities.

-Burke Lake Parke
+Burke Lake Park

 Burke Lake Camping

 A 218-acre lake with fishing, boating, rowboat rental, camping, a carousel, outdoor volleyball courts, an 18-hole par 3 golf course, mini golf course, and more awaits.
-Burke Lake Park offers camping surrounded by acres of forest and one of Virginia's most popular fishing holes.The park has 100 shaded campsites, bathhouses with sinks, toilets, dump station, picnic tables, fire rings and grills, for sale charcoal, firewood and ice.
+Burke Lake Park offers camping surrounded by acres of forest and one of Virginia's most popular fishing holes.The park has 100 shaded campsites, bathhouses with sinks, toilets, dump stations, picnic tables, fire rings and grills, for sale charcoal, firewood and ice.

 • If you're looking to get an adrenaline rush, unlimited heart-pumping activities await you at these local spots.
 From elevated adventures up in the trees to peddling down acres of rugged trails, Fairfax County has extreme adventures high and low.